Tony Neary: Rugby career

 Neary played club rugby for Broughton Park.
 An open-side wing-forward whose international career ran from 1971 to 1980, his 43 appearances for the England team were a record (subsequently beaten) at the time of his retirement.
 He captained England in seven international matches between March 1975 and March 1976, played for the Barbarians, and toured twice with the British and Irish Lions - to South Africa in 1974 and New Zealand in 1977, playing one international.
 He was a member of the famous North team which beat the All Blacks at Otley on 17 November 1979.
 He was one of four Broughton Park players in this side and was joined by teammates Kevin O’Brien at full back, Tony Bond in the centre and Jim Sydall in the second row.
 Along with Broughton Park team mate Mike Leadbetter, he was also part of a famous North West Counties team which defeated the All Blacks, 16-14, in Workington in 1972.

 Conviction

-Neary was jailed for 5 years for theft in February 1998 after admitting stealing money from a trust fund of millionaire friend John Gorna.
-After his release, he commented on living in London since his release - recently said: "I don't follow rugby any more, I'm just looking to get on with my life."
+Neary was jailed for five years for theft in February 1998 after admitting stealing money from a trust fund of millionaire friend John Gorna.
+After his release, he commented that "I don't follow rugby any more, I'm just looking to get on with my life."